Christof/vim_tips/vim_tips.md

 discarded with `:e!`. `:qa[ll]` closes all windows, discarding changes without warning. `:wa[ll]` writes all modified buffers to disk.

+If vim is started by passing a directory as argument, it starts netrw, its file explorer.
+Netrw is also started when passing a directory to `:edit`.
+The NERDTree plugin can be used as replacement and is also started automatically.

+A file which is only editable by a super user, can normally not be saved by vim, when vim is not started by a super user.
+Using the following command this can be circumvented: `:w !sudo tee % > /dev/null` __re__ `:wsu`.

 ## Split Windows

 The active window can be subdivided with following commands: